-The Alpine Fault Network (AFN) is a virtual team of 80+ New Zealand volunteer amateur radio operators passionate about disaster relief communications.
+The Alpine Fault Network (AFN) is a team of New Zealand volunteer amateur radio operators passionate about disaster relief communications.

 AFN is coordinated by amateur radio operator Peter Mott, callsign ZL3PWM.